giamba95/SaplingSimilarity/README.md

 - pandas 1.2.4
 - sklearn 1.0.2

-# An example to run SSCF on export data
+# An example to run the code
+To run the code using sapling similarity on export data with gamma = 0.7 and using test data to compute the performance:
 > python main.py --dataset="export" --test="test" --gamma=0.7 --similarity="sapling_similarity"

 We provide five processed datasets: